spantaleev/matrix-docker-ansible-deploy/docs/configuring-playbook-bridge-mautrix-facebook.md

 Once logged in, proceed to [set up bridging](#usage).

-If that doesn't work, enable 2FA [Facebook help page on enabling 2FA](https://www.facebook.com/help/148233965247823) and try to login again with a new password, and entering the 2FA code when prompted, it may take more then one try, in between attempts, check facebook.com to see if they are requiring another password change
+If that doesn't work, enable 2FA (see: [Facebook help page on enabling 2FA](https://www.facebook.com/help/148233965247823)) and try to login again with a new password, and entering the 2FA code when prompted, it may take more then one try, in between attempts, check facebook.com to see if they are requiring another password change